tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/merge-inventory-to-mongodb.md

 </TabItem>
 <TabItem value="Using Python Script">

 Below is a complete Python example demonstrating how to use TapFlow to merge inventory tables from multiple regions into a MongoDB collection while standardizing field values.
-You can run the script using `tap -f inventory_merge.py`:
+You can run the script using `python inventory_merge.py`:

 - **Data Source**: Inventory tables from MySQL: `usaPOSGoldMaterial`, `canPOSGoldMaterial`, and `sgPOSGoldMaterial`.
 - **Processing Logic**: Normalize fields using JavaScript and merge data from different regions using `union`.